IBE160/SG-Gruppe-Stavanger/proposal.md

   - **Top 3 most-used ingredients** and **Favorite Recipies** this year.
 - The user can **download** a PDF summary or **share highlights** on social media.
 - Logs out.

 ---

+## 14. User wants to view shopping list
+- Opens the website and lands on the **Landing Page**
+- Logs in
+- navigates to **My Pantry**
+- clicks on **My Shopping List**
+- Add items or delete items or delete My Shopping List
+- Logs out

+---